SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/offline_domain_join_lab/lab_summary.md

 ![image](https://github.com/user-attachments/assets/37ed5862-daef-4dd1-ba86-fe5151e865a4)

 ---
-### **Figure 1.12 & 1.13: Listing Inactive User Accounts**
+### **Figure 1.13 & 1.14: Listing Inactive User Accounts**
-Using:
-Search-ADAccount -AccountInactive -TimeSpan 1.00:00:00
+Using:Search-ADAccount -AccountInactive -TimeSpan 1.00:00:00

 the system returned a list of users who haven’t logged in for the past 1 day.
 Inactive accounts are common in large networks, and auditing them helps IT clean up unused profiles or review why the user has been inactive.